google/cluster-data/ClusterData2011_2.md

   * If you haven't already joined our
     [mailing list](https://groups.google.com/forum/#!forum/googleclusterdata-discuss),
-    please do so now.  **Important**: please will out the "reasson" field, or your applicaiton will be rejected.
+    please do so now.  **Important**: please fill out the "reason" field, or your application will be rejected.
   * If you haven't already filled out our [brief survey](http://goo.gl/GIDUh), please do so now.
 We use these to keep in touch with you, and announce goodies such as new traces.